xitongzou/crypto-sim/README.md

 ## Crypto Simulator Web App

 This App is a Node / VueJS App that I created that ports the same functionality of the Stock Simulator React App that I created in 2017 except for crypto, and using VueJS.
+Instead of using buy and sell limits, it uses MACD as an indicator to buy or sell.

 It uses the `http://coindesk.com/` API to get the BPI data.